-Turn right (west) on County Road 390 (Clear Creek reservoir), go 11.6 miles

-Arrive at aid station on left, across the creek, in the ghost town of Winfield
+Turn right (west) on County Road 390 (Clear Creek reservoir), go 11.6 miles Arrive at aid station on left, across the creek, in the ghost town of Winfield

-NEW FOR 2014Do to limited access points, ONLY Crew Vehicles with a Crew Windshield Tag are allowed to travel up County Road 390.
+Do to limited access points, ONLY Crew Vehicles with a Crew Windshield Tag are allowed to travel up County Road 390.
 CREWS arriving before first runner (at mile 11 of County Road 390) can drive all the way to the Winfield Aid Station.
-FOR ATHLETE SAFETY, CREWS arriving after runners on this portion of the course will be turning around and parking along side County Road 390 pointing eastbound and walking to the aid station.
+FOR ATHLETE SAFETY, CREWS arriving after runners on this portion of the course will be parking alongside County Road 390 and walking to the aid station.

-ALL CREWING MUST BE DONE AT WINFIELD (ABSOLUTELY NO CREWS ALLOWED
+ALL CREWING MUST BE DONE AT WINFIELD